microsoft/playwright/docs/src/test-configuration-js.md

 ### Recording Options

-With Playwright you can capture screenshots, record videos aswell as traces of your test.
+With Playwright you can capture screenshots, record videos as well as traces of your test.
 By default these are turned off but you can enable them by setting the `screenshot`, `video` and `trace` options in your `playwright.config.js` file.

 Trace files, screenshots and videos will appear in the test output directory, typically `test-results`.